danielcbit/apcctrl/doc/manual/manual.rst

-Users of OpenBSD, NetBSD, and some versions of FreeBSD will need to rebuild the kernel in order to *enable the ugen driver* and *disable the uhid driver*. uhid is not sufficient for apcupsd at this time and we need to prevent it from grabbing the UPS device.
+Users of OpenBSD, NetBSD, and some versions of FreeBSD will need to rebuild the kernel in order to *enable the ugen driver* and *disable the uhid driver*. uhid is not sufficient for apcctrl at this time and we need to prevent it from grabbing the UPS device.
 You should *make the following changes* to your kernel config
 file: